 Looking back on the years which have passed since the bomb, I am so touched by the amazing people I have met and the opportunities I have had to make a difference.
 I have now shared a platform with Pat Magee over 300 times and I see how our dialogue has inspired others to choose a non-violent solution.
 I have learnt so much from this challenging dialogue and continue to do so.
 I have learnt about my capacity for violence and for non-violence.
 I am learning to give up blame and choose empathy.

 I passionately believe that there is humanity in everyone, and every time we demonise the “other” we are delaying the onset of peace in this world.
 Once we find our own humanity, and we see the humanity in the other, then we are going to want them to have their human rights, their good housing, food, medicine, education and freedom to be themselves, to be safe and secure.
 We will want for them all what we want for ourselves.
 Peace happens when we treasure everyone, all creatures, our land, our planet, and work together to find solutions in which everyone wins.

-We have been speaking in many different places including Lebanon, Rwanda and Israel and Palestine. in the UK we have spoken in schools, Universities, religious groups, youth groups and many organisations.
+We have been speaking in many different places including Lebanon, Rwanda and Israel and Palestine.
+We have been all over Europe and in the UK we have spoken in schools, Universities, religious groups, youth groups and many organisations.